Skip to main content

 Verify Require TPM, Minimum PIN: 6, and US Gov routing URLs.3.5.3 (Use multifactor authentication for local and network access)Entra ID Sign-in Logs (Auth Requirement: MFA); Local dsregcmd /status.

-Security ExperienceWin - OIB - ES - Defender Antivirus - D - Security Experience - v3.3Ensure Hide Windows Security Notification Area and Enable Tamper Protection are enforced.3.4.5 (Restrict nonessential programs)MDE Security Center (Tamper Protection status).
+Security ExperienceWin - OIB - ES - Defender Antivirus - D - Security Experience - v3.3Ensure Hide Windows Security Notification Area and Enable Tamper Protection are enforced.3.4.5 (Access restrictions for changes)MDE Security Center (Tamper Protection status).

 Login and Lock ScreenWin - OIB - SC - Device Security - U - Power and Device Lock - v3.6